lexicHQ/docs/freshdesk-integration.md

 ![](./images/third-party-integration.png)

-This will bring up a step-by-step wizard configure the integration:
+This will bring up a step-by-step wizard to configure the integration:

 ![](./images/freshdesk-settings-1.png)